 |Nutritional Guidelines (per serving)|

-Germans celebrate winter with a "Gruenkohlfahrt", which is a brisk hike accompanied by schnapps and a warm kale dinner afterward.
+Germans celebrate winter with a Gruenkohlfahrt, which is a brisk hike accompanied by schnapps and a warm kale dinner afterward.
 Cooked kale is mixed with mustard, bacon, and sausage for a nutritious dinner.
 Give this a tradition a try with your family, or serve it up after a day of skiing.

-- 2 pieces of bacon chopped, or 50 grams of "Bauchspeck" diced
+- 2 pieces of bacon (chopped, or 50 grams of Bauchspeck diced)

-- 1/2 onion, chopped
+- 1/2 onion (chopped)

-- 2 tsp. beef bouillon
+- 2 teaspoons beef bouillon

-- 1 tbsp. mustard
+- 1 tablespoon mustard

 - Optional: pepper to taste

-- Thick slice of ham (optional)
+- Optional: 1 thick slice of ham